CurlyWurly-1/12F675-Development-board/README.md

 # 12F675-Development-board

-This repository is for collecting the C programs that can be used with the PIC12F675 development board as seen below.
+This repository is for collecting the C programs that can be used with the PIC12F675 development board as pictured below.
+N.B.
+When you buy this board, you only get the board, the installed pic chip and a USB power supply cable that connects to this board via its barrel connector.

 <img src="images/12f675 board.jpg" alt="Dev board"/>

-The Schematic for this board is as below - The board has 2 LEDS and 3 swtiches that are linked to the PIC12F675 via jumpers.
-Remove the jumper and you can use the GPIO pin of the pic for other purposes using standard Dupoint connector wires
+The Schematic for this board is as below.
+The board has two LEDS and three switches which can be linked to their designated PIC12F675 GPIO pins via a yellow jumper (see schematic for what goes where).
+If you remove the jumper, you disconnect the switch or LED from the pic GPIO pin, and alternatively, you can connect the GPIO pin to whetever you want via a standard female dupoint wire attached to the exposed header pin.
 N.B.
-The VDD and Ground pin twins are permanently connected in the board - you can remove them
+The "VDD" and "Ground" pin twins are permanently connected by a track under the board - you can remove their jumpers and use the header pins for supplying 5V or 0V to your externally connected devices

 <img src="images/12f675 schematic.jpg" alt="Schematic"/>

-When you buy this board, you only get the board, the installed pic chip and a USB power supply cable.
 If you want to program the board as per these examples, you will also need a "Pickit" device like the one you see below - make sure you buy one at the same time as you buy the Development board.
 N.B.
-The clones also seem to work
+The clones also seem to work.
+This device connects to your PC via a USB connector and to the board via the 6 pin jtag connector

 <img src="images/pickit3.jpg" alt="Pickit 3"/>